Love growing plants indoors? Here are the Best Indoor Vines & Climbers you can grow in hanging baskets that are also easy to maintain!

 We also added it to our list of plants that tolerate dry air!

 11. String of Pearls

 Growing string of pearls is not as easy as other indoor plants because it’s very delicate needs to be handled gently.
 It tolerates prolonged drought and does well in bright light.

 Here are the best hanging succulents you can grow

 Botanical Name: Thunbergia alata

 Black-eyed Susan vine can be grown indoors.
 Depending on your climate, this annual or perennial flowering plant can add a dramatic appeal to your rooms.
-Keep it near a window, where it receives a lot of sun.

 13. Rex Begonia Vine